D4FSFS/WR_ETH/README.md

 The material is provided under the GNU GENERAL PUBLIC open-source license (see License file).
-If you have questions or comments or want to re-use or adapt some of the scripts, we would appreciate it if you contact one of the authors (E-Mail of the corresponding author: marcel.meyer@uni-hamburg.de)
+If you have questions or comments or want to re-use or adapt some of the scripts, we would appreciate it if you contact one of the authors (E-Mail of the corresponding authors: marcel.meyer@uni-hamburg.de, d.hodson@cgiar.org, cag1@cam.ac.uk)